FlorianLD/pricing_app/README.md

 # Notification system

-The notification system relies on a Power Automate flow listening to events in the request SP list.
+The notification system relies on a Power Automate flow listening to events in the requests SP list.

 ![Test](/screenshots/flow.PNG)